bosukeme/pdf-analyser/readme.md

 Before you start the application, you need to set up an environment variables.
 Here's how you can do it:

-- Create a file called `.env` file at the backend root folder with the environment variables in the `.env.sample` file
+- Create a file called `.env` file at the root folder with the environment variables in the `.env.sample` file

-### Run docker
+### Running Docker

 navigate to the root directory